-View all MSc Programs in Psychology 2019 in Kingston upon Thames in United Kingdom
+View MSc Programs in Sociology 2019 in Kingston upon Thames in United Kingdom

 Kingston upon Thames is located in southwest London.
 Kingston University and Kingston College are located there, along with 12th century church, Kingston Bridge, Out of Order sculpture by David mach and other landmarks.